yoon-zh/yoonzh.com/projects/index.md

 ## Personal Portfolio Website

 Designed and developed a personal webpage to showcase my projects and skills.
-Special thanks to my partner for inspiring me to create this space!
 [View Project](/projects/website)

-## Flame Temperature Calculator
+## Adiabatic Flame Temperature Calculator

-A coding project in MATLAB that calculates adiabatic flame temperatures.
+A project in MATLAB that calculates adiabatic flame temperatures for a mix of fuels.
 [View Project](/projects/flametemp)

-## Chemical Element Counter
+## Chemical Compound Parser

 Quick project on a chemical compound reader to process the number of elements.
 [View Project](/projects/chemcount)